AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 and so the implementation belongs in a infrastructure layer.

-You can implement a domain service entirely inside the domain, if it uses purely domain concepts and requires no infrastructure issues.
+You can implement a domain service entirely inside the domain, if it uses purely domain concepts and requires no infrastructure concerns.

 ### Application Services